No. 152 Squadron RAF: World War II

 The squadron was reformed at RAF Acklington and became operational on 6 November 1939 flying the Gloster Gladiator.
 The squadron converted to Spitfires and while based at RAF Warmwell in 1940 they participated in the Battle of Britain defending the southern England sector which included Portland Naval Base.
+In April 1941, the squadron, now commanded by Derek Boitel-Gill, shifted to Portreath.
+From here it was engaged in flying protective patrols over shipping convoys and in June, began night-fighting duties.

 From mid-November 1942 the squadron took part in the invasion of North Africa in Operation Torch.
 They continued to operate around the Mediterranean, including from bases in Malta and Sicily, during the invasions of Sicily in Operation Husky and mainland Italy in Operation Avalanche.

 On 19 December 1943, under the command of Squadron Leader Mervyn Ingram, 152 Squadron moved to Burma and joined the RAF Third Tactical Air Force (TAF).
 During the Battle of Imphal, the squadron operated from front-line strips and supported the Fourteenth Army during its final conquest of Burma.
 It was disbanded on 10 March 1946 in Singapore where it had moved after the Japanese surrender.